antismash/documentation/docs/understanding_output/results.md

 the gene: its annotation, its smCOG (secondary metabolism gene family), its location, and cross-links specific to that gene.

+## Detailed annotation

+In the middle panel, "Detailed annotation", you can find more in-depth information on the selected gene cluster.

+Individual prediction tools will add tabs here to provide their results.

 ### Detailed annotation for PKS/NRPS domains

 ![Region display](img/DetailedDomainAnnotation.png)

-In the middle panel, "Detailed annotation", you can find more in-depth information on the selected gene cluster.
 For predicted modular polyketide synthase (PKS) and/or nonribosomal peptide synthetase (NRPS) proteins, you will find the domain annotations.